Gizzie Dorbor

 Gizzie Dorbor (born 28 February 1987) is a Liberian footballer who plays as a defender for Hapoel Beit She'an.
-He has represented the Liberia national team.
+Born in Liberia, he has represented the Liberia national team internationally.

+Personal life

+He also holds Israeli citizenship, which he received in August 2017.

 International career

 He made his international debut in 2005 against Mali in Bamako when Liberia lost 4–1 in a FIFA World Cup Qualifier.

 International goals

 Scores and results list Liberia's goal tally first.